Description

 • Top 6 Underrated Destinations to Visit in Vietnam

-Vietnam is full of stunning cities and destinations that are worth visiting.
-However, apart from the major cities like Ho Chi Minh City and Hanoi, there are many hidden gems in Vietnam that people miss...
+Vietnam is full of stunning destinations that deserve a spot on your travel list.
+While major cities like Ho Chi Minh City and Hanoi, there are many hidden gems in Vietnam that people miss out on visiting.
+In...

 • Islam in Vietnam: From Champa Kingdom to Modern Times

-Dating back to the 7th century, the tale of Islam in Vietnam is a long one.
-It all started when Arab traders landed on the shores of the Champa Kingdom, and their influence is still present today.
-So,...
+Dating back to the 7th century, the story of Islam in Vietnam is a fascinating one.
+It began when Arab Muslim traders first landed on the shores of the Champa Kingdom, leaving an influence that can still...

 • 6 Best Hiking Trails in Vietnam

 One of the best benefits of hiking is that it gives you a closer connection to the country you’re visiting.
-You get to see places that the majority of other tourists have never seen before and see how...
+You get to see places that most tourists have never seen before and experience how the locals...

 Score from 0 user